 “Shane came to me with a job opportunity in hand and knew that he would need tools for the job.
 However, Shane did not fully have the job yet.”
 Kiara said.
 “After about 2 weeks of speaking with the owner and the owner’s father they finally gave me an answer and the answer was yes, they would hire Shane.
 I was so excited!”

-Kiara diligently connected with Baker’s future employer to ensure he would get the job.
+Kiara diligently connected with Shane’s future employer to ensure he would get the job.

-The main issue holding Baker back from getting the mechanic job was the lack of tools.
-Through the Bob Woodruff Grant, the employment team was able to purchase all the tools Baker needed in order to thrive in his new job, even in the midst of a pandemic.
+The main issue holding Shane back from getting the mechanic job was the lack of tools.
+Thanks to the Bob Woodruff Foundation Grant, the Employment Team was able to purchase all the tools Baker needed in order to thrive in his new job, even in the midst of a pandemic.

-“I’ve always struggled with asking for help but then life happens, and I can’t function as I used to.” said Shane.
+“I’ve always struggled with asking for help but then life happens, and I can’t function as I used to.”
+Shane said.
 “Every once in a while, I need a hand up.”

 “(Kiara) was helpful and great.
 She kept picking me back up…” Shane said.
 “It was a big blessing to help me get back on my feet again.”